-In 2021, we enrolled all multifamily properties with Bright Power Energy Score Cards to benchmark and compare energy performance, map energy consumption to end uses, and analyze trends to identify opportunities for efficiency improvement.
-Additionally, we benchmark energy use in ENERGY STAR Portfolio Manager, comparing our buildings against peer sets while accounting for differences in operating conditions, regional weather data, and other important considerations.
+We benchmark energy use in ENERGY STAR Portfolio Manager, comparing our buildings against peer sets while accounting for differences in operating conditions, regional weather data, and other important considerations.
 Eligible buildings pursue the ENERGY STAR certification each year, indicating they perform better than at least 75% of similar buildings nationwide.
+Energy data is also fed into Measurabl, which allows us further insights and tracking of energy and GHG performance from a portfolio level all the way down to individual meters.

-Across our commercial office portfolio, we installed Energy Intelligence Software (EIS) Metering, allowing us to monitor and analyze building energy use remotely and in real-time.
-Additionally, when grid reliability was threatened, Elme's properties enacted demand response curtailment plans to reduce load., We are evaluating opportunities to implement similar strategies across our multifamily portfolio, taking building type (high-rise, garden-style, etc.) and level of energy control into consideration.
+Within the commercial office asset in our portfolio, we installed Energy Intelligence Software (EIS) Metering, allowing us to monitor and analyze building energy use remotely and in real-time.
+Additionally, when grid reliability was threatened, Elme's properties enacted demand response curtailment plans to reduce load.
+We continue to evaluate opportunities to implement similar strategies across our multifamily portfolio, taking building type (highrise, garden-style, etc.) and level of energy control into consideration.

+Energy Improvements

-Energy Improvements Energy Audits
+Energy Audits